-Due to the geographic location of the Company's mineral properties, the Company's business activities fluctuate with the seasons, through increased exploration activities during the summer months in South America.
+Due to the geographic location of the Company's mineral properties, the Company's business activities generally fluctuate with the seasons, through increased exploration activities during the summer months in South America.
 As a result, a general recurring trend is the increase in exploration expenditures, and therefore net losses, for the fourth quarter and first quarter of a fiscal year, relative to the second and third quarters.
 In addition, other relevant factors, such as the financial position of the Company, other corporate initiatives, as well as the type and scope of planned exploration/project work, could affect the level of exploration activities and net loss in a particular period.

-NGEx Minerals incurred a net loss of \$5.9 million for the year ended December 31, 2020 (2019: \$5.3 million), including an operating loss of \$6.1 million (2019: \$5.3 million).
-Exploration and project investigation costs are one of the most significant expenditure categories of the Company and for the year ended December 31, 2020 accounted for approximately 54% of the operating losses (2019: 73%).
+NGEx Minerals incurred a net loss of \$5.5 million for the year ended December 31, 2021 (2020: \$5.9 million), including an operating loss of \$7.7 million (2020: \$6.1 million).
+Exploration and project investigation costs are the most significant expenditure category of the Company and for the year ended December 31, 2021 accounted for approximately 74% of the operating loss (2020: 54%).
 This is reflective of the Company's accounting policy to expense its exploration costs through the consolidated statement of comprehensive loss, except for mineral property option payments and mineral property acquisition costs, which are capitalized.